viamrobotics/docs/docs/mobility/navigation/_index.md

 - [imu-wit](/components/movement-sensor/imu/imu-wit/)
 - [gyro-mpu6050](/components/movement-sensor/mpu6050/)

-An example of a `Linear Acceleration` reading:
+An example of a `LinearAcceleration` reading:

 ```go
 // linearAcceleration is an r3.Vector with X, Y, and Z magnitudes